How to choose the best home EV charger

 It’s worth noting that the maximum charging speed your house can deliver depends on the type of electricity supply it receives: most UK households have what’s known as a ‘single-phase’ connection, while larger buildings and factories tend to have more powerful ‘three-phase’ connections.
 Consult an electrician to advise on what to expect from your home, in case you end up buying a high-power wallbox that you realise you can't make full use of.

 Some wallboxes qualify for the Office for Zero Emissions Vehicles' (OZEV) Electric Vehicle Homecharging Scheme (EVHS).
 This grant is a Government subsidy to reduce the cost of home wallbox installation, covering up to 75% of the purchase price, with a maximum contribution of £350.
-It shouldn't be confused with the Plug-in Car Grant (PiCG), which offers savings on the purchase of the car itself.
+It shouldn't be confused with the Plug-in Car Grant (PiCG), which offers savings on the purchase on an electric car itself.

 To be eligible for the OZEV grant, you need to meet the following points:

 You have dedicated off-street parking